The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 Penis growth is closely tied to puberty, a period marked by hormonal surges, especially testosterone.
 This phase generally begins between ages 9 and 14 and lasts several years.
 During this time, the penis undergoes significant development in both length and girth.

 Most males experience rapid growth spurts early in puberty, with the most noticeable changes occurring between ages 11 and 16.
 By the late teenage years, usually around 17 to 19, penis growth slows down dramatically or stops altogether.
-However, subtle changes may still occur until the early twenties due to ongoing hormonal adjustments and body maturation.
+In most cases, the penis reaches its expected adult size by the end of puberty.
+However, some late changes in body composition, erectile quality, and overall maturation during the late teens or early twenties can make size seem slightly different even when meaningful penile tissue growth has already finished.

 Understanding this timeline is crucial because many wonder how to differentiate between normal development and stalled growth.
 Growth patterns can vary widely among individuals, influenced by genetics, nutrition, and overall health.